dagger/dagger/docs/current/guides/757394-use-service-containers.md

 This hash value is derived from the same value that determines whether an operation is a cache hit in Buildkit: the vertex digest.

 To get a container's address, you wouldn't normally run the `hostname` command, because you'd just be getting the hostname of a container that runs `hostname`, which isn't very helpful.
-Instead, you would use the `Hostname()` (Go) or `hostname()` (Python and Node.js) SDK method, which returns a domain name reachable by other containers:
+Instead, you would use the `hostname` field (or equivalent SDK method), which returns a domain name reachable by other containers:

 <Tabs groupId="language" className="embeds">
 <TabItem value="Go">